josemvm/jcommunity-module/INSTALL.md

 - `loginResponse`: the alias of the response in the jcommunity controller to display the login form.
 By default: `html`.
+- `passwordChangeEnabled`: activate or not the feature allowing to change our password.
+By default: `on`.
+- `accountDestroyEnabled`: activate or not to any user to delete his account.
+By default: `on`.
 - `registrationEnabled`: indicates if the registration feature is enabled (`on`) or not (`off`).
 By default: `on`
 - `resetPasswordEnabled`: indicates if the reset password feature is enabled (`on`) or not (`off`).
 By default: `on`
 - `disableJPref`: when `on`, indicates to not use jPref (see below) to store "registrationEnabled" and "resetPasswordEnabled" preferences.
 By default: `off`.
+- `verifyNickname`: says to verify or not the content of the nickname field when the user edit his profile.
+By default: `on`.
+Set to `off` if you don't have such field.
+- `useJAuthDbAdminRights`: when set to `on` (default value), jCommunity can rely on jAcl2 to check the right `auth.user.change.password` and `auth.user.modify` to know if password change and account change is allowed.
+- `publicProperties`: it indicates the list of users properties that can be shown to any other users, when his profile is shown.
+By default, only the login, the nickname and the creation date are shown.

 ex: